wyattshapiro/nyc_311/README.md

 ### Weather Dataset

-- This dataset is an hourly temperature recording powered by DarkSky.
+- This dataset is an hourly temperature measurements powered by DarkSky.
 - File lives on S3 with the link s3://nyc-weather-data-us-east-2
 - Each file is in CSV format and contains hourly data about NYC temperature for one day.
   - The files are partitioned by year, month, and day.